Visual Literacy: Teacher Professional Development Workshop

 Our Evening for Educators brings together teachers and educators from across the region to mingle, relax, and hear from our special guest speaker, Linda Benedict-Jones, Carnegie Museum of Art curator of photography.
 Admission includes dinner, drinks, and access to the evening’s festivities in the galleries with colleagues and museum education staff.
 This year at the museum we’ve been investigating the boundaries and possibilities of photography, as well as the importance of visual literacy in our culture.
 Now you can join the conversation by learning more about CMOA and the different ways to engage students when learning about the visual arts.

-Instead of assembling a new advisory board around each special exhibition, we’re assembling a group of 14 teachers to commit to a two-year paid contract to work with CMOA education staff.
-This will allow us flexibility to schedule meetings (not everyone has to come to every meeting) and find opportunities to get teacher feedback and ideas for the permanent collection and special exhibitions.
-We are looking for a balance of teachers from a range of schools/districts, grade levels, and disciplines/subjects.
-We are particularly interested in having a mixture of art and non-art disciplines.
+We are excited about the new direction of Carnegie Museum of Art’s teacher advisory board!
+Instead of assembling a new board around each exhibition, we’re bringing together a group of teachers to commit to a two-year paid contract to work with CMOA education staff.
+This provides our education staff the flexibility to schedule meetings and find opportunities to gather teacher feedback and ideas for our permanent collection as well as temporary exhibitions.

 We currently have 14 teachers from a variety of schools, grade levels, and disciplines working with us, and in Spring 2015 we will be looking for seven new teachers to join us when some of these teachers rotate out.
 For more information contact Becky Gaugler at email@example.com.